 “What’s your resolution?”
 Facebook asked me.
 And I thought “Umm, just 1024 x 768, why?” .
 Oops.
 But of course, I do have many wishes and dreams for the year(s) to come!
 And as a student of neuropsychology, I might be able to help others to achieve their goals by giving some tips.
 Therefore, I talked about this with journalist Robbert Minkhorst for a story in “FIT”, the health supplement of various local and regional Dutch newspapers (the Noord-Hollands Dagblad, Haarlems Dagblad, Leidsch Dagblad and de Gooi and Eemlander).
 And worked out an English version of my rambling for this blog. 😉

 What might help you achieving your goals?
 First of all: realise that learning new habits does not only take time (at least 21 days), but also effort: every time you thoughtlessly want to take that cigarette or that candy or that glass of wine, you suddenly have to choose something else.
-Sometimes that is were is goes wrong that people take a candy instead of the cigarette and thus replace one bad habit with the other, often without being aware of it: the focus was on not taking the cigarette and not on sweets, because they were not the problem.
+Sometimes that is were is goes wrong, that people take a candy instead of the cigarette and thus replace one bad habit with the other, for example.
+That often happens without awareness as the focus was on not taking the cigarette and not on sweets, because they were not the problem.
 It is therefore also useful to consider what the bad habit brought you and in what other way you can realize that.
 Did you hang in front of the TV to relax?
 Maybe that also works with walking, reading or yoga.
 Every habit has four phases (in technical terms: cue, craving, response, and reward) and if you want to replace a bad habit with a good one, you will have to think about each of these four phases.

 Do not be too ambitious: choose a few feasible intentions and go for it.
 Be realistic.
 And well, be nice to yourself.
 Be your own best friend!
 And think about your good intentions, what exactly is it that you want to change / achieve?
-A good idea is to formulate SMART (specific, measurable, action oriented, realistic, time bound).
-If you write it down, with a pen on a paper, it will stay more and more if you add to it why you want to do it.
+A good idea is to formulate your resolutions the SMART way (specific, measurable, action oriented, realistic, time bound).
+If you write it down, with a pen on a paper, your brain will take it more seriously.
+And even more if you add your reasons: next to the resolution, just write why you want to do it.
 Rest assured that it is an experiment, you are just going to do it for the entire month and then evaluate it.
 Divide your goals into small steps, so small that it is absurd not to do it for a moment.
 “Tidying up ten minutes every day before I go to bed” has a much greater chance of success than “in 2019 I will get my house in order and keep it”.

 Also think carefully about what suits you.
 Is your good intention to do more sports?
 Then choose a sport that you like and agree with a friend that you go together and when (for another person we often do something extra easier than for ourselves).
 And think about when you are working against yourself.
 We have some “primal mechanisms” that now get in the way of us, for example becoming lazy and languid when we are satisfied.
 Handy after the hunt and when you get hungry again you become energetic again, but not so handy in the 21st century with that bag of chips on the couch.
 Think therefore about your bumps on your path, practice before the mirror how you thanks if your colleague offers you a cigarette / beer / piece of cake.
-Make up beautiful “if-then” sentences for yourself, eg: if it rains too hard to run, then I go to the gym.
+Make up some beautiful “if-then” sentences for yourself, eg: “if it rains too hard to run, then I go to the gym and that will be nice”.

 Also think about which “hacks” you can use to achieve your goal.
 For weight loss, for example: smaller plates, more conscious and slower eating, brushing your teeth more often (or chewing gum with mint flavor, but make sure that it is sugar-free).
 If you want to exercise more, add your gymnastics before, during or after a habit you already have.
 For example: 25 lunges while you brush your teeth, 20 sit-ups while watching the news bulletin, 10 push-ups while you wait for the tea to boil, etc. A pedometer is also a good “hack” and so there are many more apps that can help you to learn a new habit.